-B. Delta-Sigma ECDQ

-Fig. 2.
+Fig. 3.
 Dithered Delta-Sigma quantization.

-We are now ready to introduce our dithered Delta-Sigma quantization system, which is sketched in Fig. 2.
+We are now ready to introduce our dithered Delta-Sigma quantization system, which is sketched in Fig. 3.
 The input sequence x is first oversampled by a factor of two to produce the oversampled sequence a.
-It follows that a is a redundant representation of the input sequence x, which can be obtained simply by inserting a zero between every sample of x and applying an interpolating (ideal lowpass) filter h(z).
-For a wide-sense stationary input process X, the resulting oversampled signal A would be wide-sense stationary, with the same variance as the input, and the same power-spectrum only squeezed to half the frequency band as shown in Fig. 3.
-In particular, a white Gaussian input becomes a half-band low-pass Gaussian process with

-$$\operatorname{Var}(A_k) = \operatorname{Var}(X) = \sigma_X^2.$$ (5)

-At the other end of the system we apply an anti-aliasing filter $h_a(z)$ , i.e. an ideal half-band lowpass filter, and downsample by two in order to get back to the original sampling rate.
+It follows that a is a redundant representation of the input sequence &lt;sup>1The Delta-Sigma quantization system shown in Fig. 3 is a discrete-time version of the general noise-shaping coder presented in [38].
+The system has an equivalent form where the feedback is first subtracted and this difference is then filtered [38].
+9 x, which can be obtained simply by inserting a zero between every sample of x and applying an interpolating (ideal lowpass) filter h(z).
+For a wide-sense stationary input process X, the resulting oversampled signal A would be wide-sense stationary, with the same variance as the input, and the same power-spectrum only squeezed to half the frequency band as shown in Fig. 4.
+In particular, a white Gaussian input becomes a half-band low-pass Gaussian process with $$\operatorname{Var}(A_k) = \operatorname{Var}(X) = \sigma_X^2.$$ (5) At the other end of the system we apply an anti-aliasing filter $h_a(z)$ , i.e. an ideal half-band